-New staircases require building regulation approval, meaning it's not always possible to ‘slot’ a new staircase into an available space in an old building.
+New staircases require building regulations approval, meaning it's not always possible to ‘slot’ a new staircase into an available space in an old building.

 Particular care needs to be taken if buying an original staircase from a salvage yard to ensure that it will comply.

 Staircase maintenance checklist